-And, to really frame this narration, we’re not talking about wealth in terms of an individual basis or what you perceive based on the social circles you interact with in your community nor what the demographics look like where you work.
+And, to really frame this narration, we’re not talking about wealth in terms of an individual basis or what you perceive based on the social circles you interact within your community nor what the demographics look like where you work.
 That’s why it’s important to look at the medians (the collective).
 How is it that, on average, this country’s wealth is spread out amongst the typical white household at 16 times more than black families, even though there are less black people in the populous?
 Due to the fact there’s less of us, there should be more resources distributed amongst the collective of the black populous because of the common sense fact that there are fewer people to spread it around to.

-I blame this disparity not on black people being too lazy to “pull themselves up the bootstraps like everyone else “(because we have historically do so time and time again), black people not getting enough college education, black people being unable to effectively practice group economics, nor any other stereotypical rhetoric the media portrays to the dominant society about why black people are in the poor condition they’re in.
+I blame this disparity not on black people being too lazy to “pull themselves up the bootstraps like everyone else “(because we have historically done so time and time again), black people not getting enough college education, black people being unable to effectively practice group economics, nor any other stereotypical rhetoric the media portrays to the dominant society about why black people are in the poor condition they’re in.
 I have and will always continue to hold white supremacy accountable for this disparity.

 White supremacist practices, which have historically and still are backed by the federal government, can’t be overlooked and most definitely cannot get a pass (chattel slavery, jim crow, housing discrimination by FHA (a racist practice donald dump participated in himself), the New Deal, the war on drugs/mass incarceration, the systematic destruction of prosperous black neighborhoods.)